harperd/machine-learning/notes/1-2-gradient-descent.md

-# Gradient Descent: Automating the Cost Function
+# Linear Regression: Gradient Descent - Automating the Cost Function

 *Gradient Descent* is an algorithm used to find the optimal or minimized $J(\theta_{0}, \theta_{1})$.
 Sometimes it is referred to as *Batch Gradient Descent* because it is iterating over all training examples.